Connect Tableau

 From there - generate a token for Bigeye to use in order to authenticate with Tableau.
 We recommend you name the token something like Bigeye_connection_token

-When you generate this token, Tableau will display a Token Secret.
-You should store this token securely for future use, and you will need it when you connect Tableau to Bigeye.
+When you generate this token, Tableau displays a Token Secret.
+Store this token securely for future use as you will need it when you connect Tableau to Bigeye.

 1. Add Tableau as a BI tool in Bigeye

-Once you are in the BI tool connection modal, you will need to provide the following information:
+Once you are in the BI tool connection modal, provide the following information:

-1. Name: You can define this name - this is how your Tableau site will appear in Bigeye
+1. Name: You can define this name - this is how your Tableau site appears in Bigeye.

 2. Tableau URL: Copy and paste the URL you see when you access the homepage of your Tableau instance.
-This should look something like: https://[tableau_cloud_prefix].tableau.com/#/site/[your site name]/user/external/[username]/settings
+This must look something like: https://[tableau_cloud_prefix].tableau.com/#/site/[your site name].

 5. Timeout (seconds): We recommend you leave this at the default, but you can increase or decrease this setting should you so choose.

-From here, you will be able to see your Tableau reports included in your overall Lineage information.
+From here, you can see your Tableau reports included in your overall Lineage information.
 For more on how Lineage works at Bigeye and how to leverage it to prioritize and solve problems, check out our Lineage section.